 Prior studies have shown that innovation has a mediating effect on the relationship between corporate governance and firm performance.
 This study compares this mediating effect in developed and developing countries using agency theory and signaling theory.
-A panel sample of 2688 firms in developing and developed countries is analysed for the period 2002 to 2017.
-The empirical findings demonstrate that corporate innovation fully mediate the relationship between corporate governance and firm performance in developed countries.
+A panel sample of 2,688 firms in developing and developed countries is analysed for the period of 2002-2017.
+The empirical findings demonstrate that corporate innovation fully mediates the relationship between corporate governance and firm performance in developed countries.
 However, innovation partially mediates the relationship between corporate governance and firm performance in developing countries.
 This could be because of different socioeconomic factors and capabilities of innovators involved in corporate governance structure.
 The study has both theoretical and policy implications and provides insights for policy makers for identifying the influence of innovation on firm value and evaluating the importance of corporate governance.

-Keywords: corporate governance, innovation, firm performance, mediating effect, developed and developing countries
+Keywords: corporate governance, developed and developing countries, firm performance, innovation, mediating effect